statamic/docs/content/collections/docs/image-manipulation.md

 ],
 ```

 All standard [Glide API parameters](https://glide.thephpleague.com/2.0/api/quick-reference/) are available for use in presets.
-(Not the tag aliases like `width`.
-You'll need to use `w`.)

-You may want to generate the presets manually (for example after you changed the config and you already uploaded the images) with `php please assets:generate-presets`.
+### Glide tag

-Each named preset can be referenced with the `preset` parameter on the [Glide tag][glide-tag] and since all transformations and manipulations are performed at time of upload, there shouldn't be any additional overhead on the initial request.
+Each named preset can be referenced with the `preset` parameter on the [Glide tag][glide-tag]:

-**Example:**

 ```
 {{ glide:thumbnail preset="thumbnail" }}